Explore Health Insurance

 What’s the difference between private health insurance and Medicare?

-Private health insurance also allows you to choose your own doctor (based on availability), stay in a private room in a private hospital (provided one is available) and avoid the public system waiting lists for treatment by attending a private hospital.
+When you’re treated privately, you can choose your own doctor (based on availability), stay in a private room in a private hospital (provided one is available) and avoid the public system waiting lists.
+However, without private hospital insurance, being treated privately can be prohibitively expensive.

-Outside of the hospital, your private health insurance policy may pay a benefit towards treatments that Medicare doesn’t cover.
-These treatments can include things like dentistry, physiotherapy and podiatry.
+Outside the hospital, your private health insurance policy could pay a benefit towards treatments that Medicare doesn’t cover.
+These treatments can include things like dentistry, physiotherapy and podiatry, depending on your cover.

 Is ambulance cover different to hospital or extras cover?

 Ambulance services aren’t covered by Medicare.
-Ambulance cover can be included on both hospital and extras products; however, the level of cover can vary.
-In some cases, an eligible hospital policy may provide a higher level of ambulance cover than an extras product.
+Ambulance cover can be included on both hospital and extras products.

 Depending on where you live, your state government may cover the costs of emergency ambulance transportation.
 Alternatively, you may be able to purchase an ambulance subscription from your state ambulance service.